Skip to main content

 Indeed, we can develop difficulties other than PTSD after a traumatic event.
 It's important that we pay attention to our suffering without minimizing it, because anything is possible in reaction to a traumatic event.

+Sometimes our body takes over and expresses itself through stomach aches, migraines, skin reactions and so on.
 This is called somatization.
-If these symptoms were already common before the traumatic event, they can also suddenly become worse.
-It's important to ask ourselves whether these symptoms are related to what we've experienced.
+If these symptoms were already familiar to us before the traumatic event, they can suddenly worsen.
+It's important to ask ourselves whether these symptoms could be related to what we've experienced.

 Whatever the situation, we mustn't be left alone with our suffering: there are ways of getting better.
 The first step is to consult your GP.